 Thus, it is always advisable to hire an app agency that not only builds a meditation app but also understands the local compliance requirements and technically achieves it.

 How can we help you build a meditation app even better than Calm?

-We're an Ontario-based healthcare-focused app agency - has been successfully delivering healthcare app development projects for 7 years.
+We're an Ontario-based healthcare-focused IT company – has been successfully delivering healthcare app development projects for 8+ years.

-Having healthcare-specific knowledge and expertise means we can easily satisfy our healthcare clients’ requirements much better than others.
+Having healthcare-specific knowledge and expertise means we can easily satisfy our healthcare clients’ exact needs much better than others.

-We’re well-aware of the Canadian healthcare ecosystem, compliance requirements, user persona, healthcare challenges, clinical workflows, billing structure etc.
+We’re well aware of the North American healthcare ecosystem, compliance requirements, user persona, healthcare challenges, clinical workflows, billing structure etc.

 We accommodate healthcare app developers, designers, business analysts and compliance specialists who all work together to define workflows, prepare documents, design UI/UX, code the app, test it, run a compliance audit, pilot it and launch it in the market.

 Being a healthcare-specific IT company, we know how important it is to be compliant with data privacy laws.

 Thus, we only build a meditation app that is compliant with all laws.